 2. Optimistic Job Growth Outlook

-It is projected that, from 2018 to 2028, the number of electrician jobs that are available will grow in number by 10 percent.
-That amounts to approximately 74,100 new electrician positions across the country.2 And with a large amount of workers expected to retire in the coming years, the number of job openings could be substantially higher.
-For example, in the hydropower industry, it is expected that about 26 percent of the industry's workforce will be eligible to retire between 2017 and 2027.3 That's just one example of an industry that hires many electricians and faces a worker shortage.
+Projections from the Occupational Outlook Handbook (OOH) indicate that, from 2018 to 2028, the number of electrician jobs that are available will grow in number by 10 percent.
+That amounts to approximately 74,100 new electrician positions across the country.
+And with a large amount of workers expected to retire in the coming years, the number of job openings could be substantially higher.
+For example, in the hydropower industry, it is expected that about 26 percent of the industry's workforce will be eligible to retire between 2017 and 2027.
+That's just one example of an industry that hires many electricians and faces a worker shortage.

 Other sectors are also expected to see increases in demand for electricians.
-Take a look at the industries below and their anticipated electrician job growth between 2018 and 2028:2
+Take a look at the industries below and their anticipated electrician job growth between 2018 and 2028 (based on OOH numbers):

 - Power and communication line construction—33.6 percent